 Prohibited Transactions are commonly referred to as self dealing.
 An IRA cannot engage in transactions with disqualified persons.
 The most obvious disqualified persons include, but are not limited to, the account holder, his/her ancestors, and his/her descendants and their spouses.
 The rules regarding prohibited transactions are quite complicated.
 You should seek legal advice if you are considering a transaction that could be prohibited.

-The consequences are very severe if the account holder or beneficiary causes the IRA to enter into a prohibited transaction.
-The IRA is no longer considered an IRA and the entire IRA is deemed distributed as of January 1 of the year that the IRA entered into the prohibited transaction.
+The consequences are very severe if the account holder or beneficiary enters into a prohibited transaction with respect to the IRA.
+In such case, the IRA is no longer considered an IRA and the entire IRA is deemed distributed as of January 1 of the year that the IRA entered into the prohibited transaction.